wavejumper/rehook/README.md

 35LOC library to use [React Hooks](https://reactjs.org/docs/hooks-intro.html) from Clojurescript.

-This library simply provides a few useful functions for marrying Clojure's atoms together with hooks.
+Rehook provides a few useful functions for marrying Clojure's atoms together with hooks.

 It exposes 5 funcitons: